BuildRadiator/BuildRadiatorMavenExtension/README.md

 export buildId=<the build number from Jenkin or the commit hash etc>
 export radiatorCode=<radiator code from when you created the radiator>
 export radiatorSecret=<radiator secret from when you created the radiator>
+export buildingThisArtifact=<the name of the root level artifact>
 ```

 Don't do these on your dev workstation, because updating the build radiator is the business of your CI daemon.